Skip to main content

 Data Analytic Methods Concentration

-In addition to the M.S. requirements described above, the Data Analytic Methods concentration requires that the four Core Elective courses be fulfilled with STAT 5330 (Data Mining), STAT 6130 (Applied Multivariate Statistics), STAT 5630/6630 (Statistical Machine Learning), and STAT 5430 (Statistical Computing with Python and R).
-Those in this concentration may substitute SYS 6018 (Data Mining) for STAT 5330 and SYS 6016 (Machine Learning) for STAT 5630/6630.
+In addition to the M.S. requirements described above, the Data Analytic Methods concentration requires that the four Core Elective courses be fulfilled with STAT 5330 (Data Mining), STAT 6130 (Applied Multivariate Statistics), STAT 5630 (Statistical Machine Learning), and STAT 5430 (Statistical Computing with Python and R).
+Those in this concentration may substitute SYS 6018 (Data Mining) for STAT 5330 and SYS 6016 (Machine Learning) for STAT 5630.
+These four courses are typically offered once per year.

 Biostatistics Concentration